 General Fund.
 We hope to improve on this number next year and show the residents of East Windsor the value of having such a beautiful facility as our main hub during the summer months.

-The Parks and Recreation Department invites all residents to take the time and explore the numerous parks and facilities that we are extremely proud of.
-These include eight parks, the largest being East Windsor Park; other locations include Warehouse Point Park, Prospect Hill, Pierce Memorial, Broad Brook Pond, Abbe Road, Volunteer Park, the Boundless Playground at the Town Hall Annex and the newly constructed EW Dog Park.
+The Parks and Recreation Department invites all residents to take the time and explore the numerous parks that we are extremely proud of.
+These include seven parks, the largest being East Windsor Park; other locations include Warehouse Point Park, Prospect Hill, Pierce Memorial, Broad Brook Pond, Abbe Road, and Volunteer Park.
 Our staff does a wonderful job in taking pride in their work to bring an outstanding park program to the residents of East Windsor.

-The Parks and Recreation Commission is comprised of five members appointed by the Board of Selectmen and advises in the maintenance, managing and regulations of the parks and playgrounds for both passive and active recreation.
-The Commission meets on the second Monday of the month at our office inside East Windsor High School at 6 P.M.
+The Parks and Recreation Commission is comprised of five members appointed by the Board of Selectmen and empowered to maintain, manage and regulate parks and playgrounds for both passive and active recreation.
+The Commission meets on the second Monday every other month at our office inside East Windsor High School at 6 P.M.
 Residents are welcome to attend meetings.

-While introduced a number of new programs and continued to offer others we look towards 2011 – 2012 as a year of continued growth.
+While we had an exciting year of programming and park upgrading we look forward to 2013 – 2014.
 We will continue to provide the residents of East Windsor many exciting quality programs and facilities because “Together Parks and Recreation Creates Better Communities.”